fbpx

 In Portugal, the interest rate charged is generally Euribor, plus the spread.
 This adds to the spread charged by the banks, which is usually three to five percent.

 Mortgage agents will often approach various banks in Portugal.
 The goal is to secure the most competitive rates for you.
-Portuguese banks offer foreigners mortgages with a Loan-to-Value ratio (LTV) of 60 to 70 percent.
+Most banks in Portugal offer foreigners mortgages with a Loan-to-Value ratio (LTV) of 60 to 70 percent.

 How to pick the right Portuguese bank for your mortgage